sblauth/cashocs/docs/source/demos/shape_optimization/doc_scaling.rst

 This would then achieve our goal of having the second term (a volume regularization) being twice as large as the first term in magnitude.

-To implement this in CASHOCS, we do not specify a single UFL form for the cost functional as in all previous demos, instead we supply a list of UFL forms into which we put every single term of the cost functional.
+To implement this in cashocs, we do not specify a single UFL form for the cost functional as in all previous demos, instead we supply a list of UFL forms into which we put every single term of the cost functional.
 These are then scaled automatically by cashocs and then added to obtain the actual cost functional.